-McAfee antivirus software – PC
+Kaspersky antivirus – PC and Mac

 How we test antivirus software

 Our antivirus test is seriously tough.
-Around the world we operate what is called ‘honeypots’ – think of these like digital fishing nets designed to capture thousands of strains of murky malware and viruses.
+Around the world we operate what are called ‘honeypots’ – think of these like digital fishing nets designed to capture thousands of strains of murky malware and viruses.
 Our honeypots capture up to 400,000 files every day, adding up to 146 million infected files over a year.

 Each package is hit with more than 10,000 samples of malware, including more than 700 samples of ransomware.
 We assess how well the packages deal with the threats while the computer is online and offline, too.